scordite/cryptonote/README.md

 ## Wait until the blockchain is synced

-# Step 3: Enter the compiled folder and start the wallet
+# Step 3: Open new terminal and start the wallet

-$ cd

 $ cd scordite/build/release/src